 Graphene 360 weighs only 8.6 ounces with a 27.7 inches frame length to deliver impact, tennis ball topspin, and larger margin of error.

-The racket is head heavy, meaning it gives a tennis player a heavier feel when hitting your shots.
-It’s a forgiving racket as well, so it’s easy on the arm.
+The racquet is head heavy, meaning it gives a tennis player a heavier feel when hitting your shots.
+It’s a forgiving racquet as well, so it’s easy on the arm.

 It is easy to maneuver and delivers good stability throughout the game.
-It’s a good racket of choice for a beginner and intermediate players as well.
+It’s a good racquet of choice for a beginner and intermediate players as well.

 4. Babolat Pure Drive 2021

-The Pure Drive 2021 racquet is one the most highly anticipated line of tennis rackets because of how well-received Babolat by the tennis community.
+The Pure Drive 2021 racquet is one the most highly anticipated line of tennis racquets because of how well-received Babolat by the tennis community.

 Two things make Pure Drive a good starter racquet – its easy playability and high impact levels.
 It gives the players plenty of oomph in every shot.

-The tennis racquet reduces vibration with its Pure Drive technology, making it forgiving on the arm.
+This tennis racquet for beginners reduces vibration with its Pure Drive technology, making it forgiving on the arm.
 Players who attack in their groundstrokes and serve find the Babolat Pure Drive reliable weapon of choice.

-However, it’s a pricier option for an amateur as it costs twice as much as the HEAD Ti.S6.
+However, it’s a pricier option for amateur tennis players as it costs twice as much as the HEAD Ti.S6.
 For players who plan on taking tennis seriously, this is one of the best long-term investments.

 5. Babolat 2021 Boost Drive